 Thailand has picturesque turquoise beaches, historic temples, and delicious food.
 As an Asian country, Thailand is liberal when it comes to same-sex couples.
 However, same-sex marriage is not legal in the country.
 The nightlife in Thailand, especially in big cities like Bangkok, Chiang Mai, and other tourist hot spots are usually filled with gay bars.
 Do note that any unorthodox displays of affection, regardless of your sexual orientation is frowned upon in Thailand.
+Quick guide to healthcare system in Thailand.

 Germany is very liberal when it comes to same-sex couples, but Berlin takes the top spot.
 Berlin is all about the rich history, cutting-edge architecture, vibrant culture, and tasty food.
 Moreover, the city is also known for its splendid gay scenes dating back to the 1920s.
 Additionally, Berlin hosts the largest gay pride parade in Germany.
-The largest annual gay event in Europe is called Christopher Street Day, and it is highly anticipated at the end of June.
+The largest annual LGBT event in Europe is called Christopher Street Day, and it is highly anticipated at the end of June.

 Denmark is one of the most liberal countries in the world, especially when it comes to same-sex couples.
 It was the first country to legalize same-sex marriage in 1989.
 The high-quality life, coupled with beautiful landscapes and chic landscapes, makes it a sought-after destination for expats.
 Cities such as Aarhus, Odense, and Copenhagen are charged with colorful gay scenes and vibrant nightlife.